andrewdavidmackenzie/flow/docs/describing/definition_overview.md

 can be another `flow` or a `function`
 - `connection`  - 0 or more connections between outputs and inputs of values or sub-processes and `io` of this flow (hence permitting connections to/from parent flows including this one)

-### Root of Flow
-All flows start with a flow called the `root`.
-This is the flow that defines the interactions of the overall flow hierarchy with the environment or "context" around it.

-Any flow can contain any number of nested flows via [Process References](process_references.md).